Ontdek Friuli met je eigen gids / Discover Friuli with your own guide / Scopri il Friuli con la tua guida privata /

 TRIESTE, YOUR CRUISE DESTINATION

-Trieste is a port city to start or end a cruise.
-Should you go on a cruise from here, or Trieste is one of the destinations on your cruise itinerary, grab the opportunity to visit this beautiful city with a private walking tour.
-The cruise ships dock and depart right across the magnificent main square Piazza Unità Italia.
-This means you are only a stone's throw away from the bustling heart of the city and don't have to worry about catching a cap or booking a shuttle bus.
-I can pick you up at the ship or we can meet in Piazza Unità Italia.
+Trieste is the perfect port city to start or end your cruise.
+Whether you’re embarking on a cruise from here or Trieste is one of your cruise stops, take the opportunity to explore this stunning city with a private walking tour.
+The cruise ships dock just steps from the magnificent Piazza Unità Italia, putting you right in the heart of the city—no need for taxis or shuttle buses.
+I can meet you at the ship or we can gather in Piazza Unità Italia.